RishitKapoorIT/Blogify/README.md

 ### Backend Setup

-1. Navigate to server directory:
+1. Navigate to the server directory:
 ```bash
 cd server
 ```